kyma-project/lifecycle-manager/docs/technical-reference/controllers.md

 ## Manifest Controller

 [Manifest Controller](../../internal/controller/manifest_controller.go) deals with the reconciliation and installation of data desired through a Manifest CR, a representation of a single module desired in a cluster.
-Since it mainly is a delegation to the [declarative reconciliation library](../../internal/declarative/README.md) with certain [internal implementation additions](../../internal/manifest/README.md) please look at the respective documentation for these parts to understand them more.
+Since it mainly is a delegation to the [declarative reconciliation library](../../internal/declarative/README.md) with certain [internal implementation additions](../../internal/manifest/README.md), please look at the respective documentation for these parts to understand them more.

 ## Watcher Controller

 [Watcher Controller](../../internal/controller/watcher_controller.go) deals with the update of VirtualService rules derived from the [Watcher CR](../../api/v1beta2/watcher_types.go).
-This is then used to initialize the Watcher CR from the Kyma Controller in each runtime, a small component initialized to propagate changes from the runtime(remote) clusters back to react to changes that can affect the Manifest CR integrity.
+This is then used to initialize the Watcher CR from the Kyma Controller in each runtime, a small component initialized to propagate changes from the runtime (remote) clusters back to react to changes that can affect the Manifest CR integrity.